TristanvanLeeuwen/IP_and_Im_Lectures/_sources/intro.md

 ## Contributing to the notes

 Did you spot a mistake?
 Do you want clarify something or add an example or exercise?
 Click the Github logo at the top of the page to suggest edits!
 All files are written in [MyST Markdown](https://jupyterbook.org/reference/cheatsheet.html).

+## Acknowledgements

+Special thanks to Sven Dummer for proofreading and suggesting corrections.